samuellihn/obsidian-freeview/public/Faraday's Law and Induced Fields.md

 In this problem $l$ is a circle with radius $r$, so our induced voltage is simply $EMF = E 2 \pi r$

-Even if there is no wire, we can mock a Faradian loop to meaure the electric field (since a wire doesn't need to be present for a changing magnetic field to induce an electric field)
+Even if there is no wire, we can mock a Faradian loop to measure the electric field (since a wire doesn't need to be present for a changing magnetic field to induce an electric field)

 > Model the Faradian loop so it passes through the point which we want to measure